Jonasthepanda67/Blackjack/README.md

 **By Jonasthepanda**

 ## Description
 This is a school project where we had to create the game Blackjack also called 21.
+I made the version of blackjack that i have played before with the rules i think makes most sense.

 ## Tags
 *[Tags Link](https://github.com/Jonasthepanda67/Blackjack/tags)*

 ## Known Issues

-* If the player starts with 21 the new game function doesn't activate
+* If the player starts by clicking the new game button and has 21 points from the start then the dealer will loose no matter what.

 ## Todo
 - [X] Add Images